 Forecast track and rain in the next 7 days

-This updating map shows the best predicted track for Isaias superimposed over forecast rain for the next seven days.
-On Sunday morning, the National Hurricane Center warned that parts of the Carolinas are likely to receive 3 to 6 inches of rain, with isolated maximums of up to 8 inches.
+This updating map shows the best-predicted track for Isaias superimposed over forecast rain for the next seven days.
+On Tuesday morning, the National Hurricane Center warned that parts of the mid-Atlantic region are likely to receive 3 to 6 inches of rain, with isolated maximums of up to 8 inches.

-“Heavy rainfall will result in flash and urban flooding, some of which may be significant in the eastern Carolinas and the mid-Atlantic,” the hurricane center said.
+“Heavy rainfall along the East Coast, near the path of Isaias, will result in flash and urban flooding,” the hurricane center said.
 Flooding is a bigger risk in urban areas because paved surfaces make it hard for water to be absorbed.

 As always, watch for updates from local officials and follow any evacuation or shelter-in-place orders.
 See the National Hurricane Center’s advisories for more information on the storm.